 You have to hand it to Palpatine.
-Organizing his own capture and rescue to reinforce his cover as a phantom menace to the galaxy was a stroke of pure evil genius.
-Poor Dooku probably thought so too until he had two lightsabers criss-crossing his neckline.
-I’m not sure that even Palpatine foresaw what a troublesome rescue it would be, however.
-What we saw in the finished film was a trimmed down version.
-Let’s take a look at some of the deleted/altered bits from the opening space battle to the big crash landing.
+Organizing his own capture and rescue was a stroke of evil genius.
+Poor Dooku probably thought so too until he had two lightsabers crisscrossing his neckline.
+What we saw in the finished film was a trimmed down version of his rescue.

 Tag: count dooku